 W.F.Young, Inc., makers of Absorbine, was established in 1892.
 Absorbine Veterinary Liniment, W.F.Y.’s first product, was invented by Mary Ida and Wilbur F. Young.
 The two were living in Connecticut just before the turn of last the century.
 Wilbur delivered cargo with a wagon and a team of horses.
 Mary Ida was an avid horse enthusiast and cared for all of their horses.
-Wilbur’s team would get tired after long days of pulling freight and often would be too sore the next day to pull cargo as effectively.
+Wilbur’s team of horses would get tired after long days of pulling freight and often would be too sore the next day to pull cargo as effectively.

 Wilbur F. Young and his team